aiidateam/aiida-firecrest/README.md

 pytest --firecrest-config="MY_CONFIGURATION.json"
 ```

-Make sure the configuration is similar in structure to `.firecrest-demo-config.json`, and that you're aware of the version of FirecREST running on the server.
+Make sure the configuration is similarly structured as in `.firecrest-demo-config.json`.
 Note that tests involving job submission may experience timeouts due to actual HPC queue wait times.

 ```plaintext
 ┌─────────────────┐───►┌─────────────┐───►┌────────────────────────────────┐